dflib/dflib/README.md

 ubiquitous in data transformation, analysis and ML fields.
 There are implementations in Python ([pandas](https://pandas.pydata.org/)), R, [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
-But somehow there is no common lightweight DataFrame implementation for Java that can be created and executed in memory without special infrastructure.
+But somehow there is no common lightweight DataFrame in Java that can be created and executed in memory without special infrastructure.
 DFLib project's goal is to fill this gap.

 _Its primary use case is manipulating data sets that can either fully